ajitkoti/papertrail/content/post/art-paper-notes.md

   distinguishes between them based on the highest bit - let's say 0 to interpret the pointer as a child node pointer, and 1 to interpret it as a pointer to a value.
-Using these high bits doesn't lose us anything on a modern CPU whose addressable memory is 'only' \\(2^{48}\\) bytes - the extra 16 bytes in a 64-bit pointer can be used to store extra information.
+Using these high bits doesn't lose us anything on a modern CPU whose addressable memory is 'only' \\(2^{48}\\) bytes - the extra 16 bits in a 64-bit pointer can be used to store extra information.

 At this point you might share the same confusion that I did: all these value-storage designs _replace_ a child node (or a pointer to a child node) with a leaf node (or a pointer to a